Congress of Berlin: Background

-Great powers in Balkans
+Great powers in the Balkans

 The Balkans were a major stage for competition between the European great powers in the second half of the 19th century.
 Britain and Russia had interests in the fate of the Balkans.
 Russia was interested in the region, both ideologically, as a pan-Slavist unifier, and practically, to secure greater control of the Mediterranean.
 Britain was interested in preventing Russia from accomplishing its goals.
 Furthermore, the Unifications of Italy and of Germany had stymied the ability of a third European power, Austria-Hungary, to expand its domain to the southwest any further.
 Germany, as the most powerful continental nation since the 1871 Franco-Prussian War had little direct interest in the settlement and so was the only power that could mediate the Balkan question credibly.

 Russia and Austria-Hungary, the two powers that were most invested in the fate of the Balkans, were allied with Germany in the conservative League of Three Emperors, which had been founded to preserve the monarchies of Continental Europe.
-The Congress of Berlin was thus mainly a dispute among supposed allies of Bismarck and his German Empire, the arbiter of the discussion, would thus have to choose before the end of the congress which of their allies to support.
+The Congress of Berlin was thus mainly a dispute among supposed allies of Bismarck.
+The German Empire, the arbiter of the discussion, would thus have to choose before the end of the congress which of their allies to support.
 That decision was to have direct consequences on the future of European geopolitics.

 Ottoman brutality in the Serbian–Ottoman War and the violent suppression of the Herzegovina Uprising fomented political pressure within Russia, which saw itself as the protector of the Serbs, to act against the Ottoman Empire.
-David MacKenzie wrote that "sympathy for the Serbian Christians existed in Court circles, among nationalist diplomats, and in the lower classes, and was actively expressed through the Slav committees".
+David MacKenzie writes that within Russia "sympathy for the Serbian Christians existed in Court circles, among nationalist diplomats, and in the lower classes, and was actively expressed through the Slav committees".

 Eventually, Russia sought and obtained Austria-Hungary's pledge of benevolent neutrality in the coming war, in return for ceding Bosnia Herzegovina to Austria-Hungary in the Budapest Convention of 1877. act: The Berlin Congress in effect postponed resolution of the Bosnian question and left Bosnia and Herzegovina under Habsburg control.
-This was the goal of Hungarian Count Gyula Andrássy.
+This was the goal of Austro-Hungarian Foreign Minister Count Gyula Andrássy.